 IPVanish primary feature is a fast service that emphasizes both security and privacy.
 They have a full no-logging policy and keep no data on their users.
 Even their employees wouldn’t be able to see what you’re doing.

 By default, IPVanish uses the OpenVPN protocol with 256-bit encryption.
 They feature SHA512 authentication and DHE-RSA 2,048-bit key exchange with perfect forward secrecy.
 With such parameters, you can be certain that past activity remains unavailable, even in the unlikely event that account were compromised.
 IPVanish also features a what they call a “kill switch” that will disconnect the network should the VPN disconnect unexpectedly.

-With over 850 servers spread across some 60 countries, chance are you’ll find the country you need with IPVanish.
+With over 1,300 servers spread across some 75 locations worldwide, chance are you’ll find the country you need with IPVanish.
 A subscription allows up to five devices to connect simultaneously; the most on our list.
 They have client software for Windows and Macintosh computers ad they provide detailed instructions on how to set it up on Linux.
 They also have a pretty good Android client app.
 Like ExpressVPN, IPVanish provides detailed instructions for most well-known router brands and they also have partnerships with three suppliers offering routers with preinstalled IPVanish VPN software.

 VyprVPN is well-known for its strong encryption protocols which are said to be the best in the business.
 They offer 24/7 online customer support, a free 3-day trial, and a vast server network of some 700 servers spread out all around the planet.
 It might not be as many servers as other providers on our list but it’s more than enough in most situations.